Ezequiel Tovar: Major leagues

 After his brief stint with Albuquerque, the Rockies promoted Tovar to the major leagues.
 He made his major league debut on September 23, 2022, notching his first career hit off of Sean Manaea of the San Diego Padres.
 He was the youngest ever Rockies position player to make his MLB debut.
 On October 5, the final day of the regular season, Tovar hit his first career home run, a solo shot off of Los Angeles Dodgers starter Clayton Kershaw.
 In nine games with the Rockies in 2022, Tovar hit .212 with one home run and one error.

 Tovar entered 2023, his rookie season, as the Rockies Opening Day starting shortstop and a consensus top 25 prospect.
 He started slow at the plate, batting.
 213/.257/.338 through May 15.
 He improved as the season progressed, finishing with a .253/.287/.408 slash line with 15 home runs and 11 stolen bases in 153 games.
 He had his first walk-off hit with the Rockies on May 25 in a victory over the Miami Marlins.
 His 37 doubles led NL rookies and tied Todd Helton for the franchise rookie season record.
 He was a finalist for the Gold Glove Award, losing out to Dansby Swanson.

 On March 26, 2024, Tovar signed a seven-year, $63.5 million contract extension with the Rockies that includes an eighth year, $23 million club option for the 2031 season.

 In 2024, he led the NL with 655 at bats and 45 doubles.
 He batted .269/.295/.469 with 83 runs, 26 home runs, and 78 RBIs.
 He had issues with plate discipline.
 He had the second-lowest walk rate among qualified hitters, drawing a walk in only 3.3 percent of plate appearances.
 He was second in the NL with 200 strikeouts and had the ninth-highest strikeout rate in the majors, fanning in 28.8 percent of plate appearances.
 Tovar won the Gold Glove Award at shortstop.
 He also received downballot votes for NL MVP from both Colorado voters, finishing tied for 19th in overall voting.

 On May 17, 2025, Tovar recorded his first five-hit game as he went 5-for-6 with a home run, a triple, and two RBI as the Rockies upset the Arizona Diamondbacks 14–12.

+Tovar missed much of the 2025 season with injuries, first to his left hip and later to his oblique.
+He appeared in 95 games (compared to 157 in 2024) and finished with a slashline of .253/.294/.400 (83 OPS+), including nine home runs.

 Personal life

-Tovar's wife, Laura, gave birth to the couple's first child, Luciano, on Father's Day, June 18, 2023.
+Tovar's wife, Laura, gave birth to the couple's first child on Father's Day, June 18, 2023.
 Tovar began playing with a baby blue glove after becoming a father.